 A few months ago, J and I were deciding between dining Chef’s Table at Brooklyn Fare and Atera for a celebration in August.
-While both had very extensive tasting menus, Atera was the newest thing in Manhattan, having just opened in March 2012.
+Both had very extensive tasting menus, but Atera is the newest thing in Manhattan, circa March 2012.
 The head chef at Atera, Matthew Lightner, also has an impressive resume; he’s worked at Noma (currently ranked #1 in Top 50 restaurants) in Denmark and Mugaritz in my favorite place in the world, San Sebastian.

 Ultimately, we ended up at Atera because I was swayed by Pete Well’s glowing three star review of Atera on New York Times.
 After the beautiful photos from the article, I knew I had to try it.
 Great thing that we did, because a few weeks after our meal, Atera was awarded with 2 Michelin Stars in 2013!

 WARNING: spoiler alert!
 If you plan on visiting in the next half a year, I’d advise staying away from reading through this post completely if you would rather be surprised in your meal.
 Just know that I recommend this place for a fun unpredictable meal!
 If you’re looking for something that’s simple and a bit more traditional, this is not the place for you.